Kong/docs.konghq.com/app/plugins/openwhisk.md

 **Use a fake upstream_url**

-When using the this plugin, the response will be returned by the plugin itself without proxying the request to any upstream service.
+When using this plugin, the response will be returned by the plugin itself without proxying the request to any upstream service.
 This means that whatever `upstream_url` has been set on the [API][api-object] it will never be used.
 Although `upstream_url` will never be used, it's currently a mandatory